nodesource/nsolid-azure/README.md

 ## Getting Started

 Easily run N|Solid in Azure using our [Resource Manager Templates](templates/).
-You can find a list of templates and their descriptions in the templates [README](/templates/README.md).
+You can find a list of templates and their descriptions in the template's [README](/templates/README.md).
 Once you find a template you want to use, simply click the deploy button.

 Follow these steps to use the [Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal) templates in `azure-nsolid`: